Posted: January 22, 2015

 Dropbox is used by millions of people, and we're proud of the trust placed in us.
 In exchange, we trust you to use our services responsibly.

-You agree not to misuse the Dropbox services ("Services").
-For example, you must not, and must not attempt to do the following:
+You agree not to misuse the Dropbox services ("Services") or help anyone else to do so.
+For example, you must not even try to do any of the following in connection with the Services: